-Risks Related to the Issuer, its Strategy, Management and Operations
+Risks Related to the Issuer, its Strategy, Management and Operations.

-Risks related to the implementation of the Issuer's strategic plans.
+Risks related to the implementation of the Issuer's strategic plan.

-The Issuer has announced a certain number of strategic objectives, in particular in a strategic plan for the 2014-2016 period presented in March 2014 and a transformation plan for CIB for the 2016-2019 period presented in February 2016.
-These plans contemplate a number of initiatives, including simplifying the Issuer's organization and operations, continuing to improve operating efficiency, adapting certain businesses to their economic, regulatory and technological environment and implementing various business development initiatives.
+In March 2014 the Issuer announced a plan for the 2014-2016 period (the "Strategic Plan") that set out various strategic objectives.
+The Strategic Plan contemplates a number of initiatives, including simplifying the Issuer's organization and operations, continuing to improve operating efficiency, adapting certain businesses to their economic and regulatory environment and implementing various business development initiatives.

-The plans include a number of financial targets and objectives relating to net banking income, operating costs, net income, capital adequacy ratios and return on equity, among other things.
+The Strategic Plan includes a number of financial targets and objectives relating to net banking income, operating costs, net income and capital adequacy ratios, among other things.
 These financial targets and objectives were established primarily for purposes of internal planning and allocation of resources, and are based on a number of assumptions with regard to business and economic conditions.
-On February 5, 2015 and February 5, 2016, the Issuer provided updates regarding the implementation of the 2014-2016 strategic plan and presented the transformation plan of CIB 2016-2019 on February 5, 2016.
+On February 5, 2015, the Issuer provided an update on the plan's implementation.